Best practices for performance and reliability of Azure Functions

 A function can become large because of many Node.js dependencies.
 Importing dependencies can also cause increased load times that result in unexpected timeouts.
 Dependencies are loaded both explicitly and implicitly.
 A single module loaded by your code may load its own additional modules.

-Whenever possible refactor large functions into smaller function sets that work together and return fast responses.
+Whenever possible, refactor large functions into smaller function sets that work together and return responses fast.
 For example, a webhook or HTTP trigger function might require an acknowledgment response within a certain time limit; it's common for webhooks to require an immediate response.
 You can pass the HTTP trigger payload into a queue to be processed by a queue trigger function.
-This approach allows you to defer the actual work and return an immediate response.
+This approach lets you defer the actual work and return an immediate response.

-If not using Durable Functions or Logic Apps to integrate with multiple functions, it is generally a best practice to use storage queues for cross function communication.
-The main reason is storage queues are cheaper and much easier to provision.
+If not using Durable Functions or Logic Apps to integrate with multiple functions, it's best to use storage queues for cross-function communication.
+The main reason is that storage queues are cheaper and much easier to provision than other storage options.

 Individual messages in a storage queue are limited in size to 64 KB.
 If you need to pass larger messages between functions, an Azure Service Bus queue could be used to support message sizes up to 256 KB in the Standard tier, and up to 1 MB in the Premium tier.

 Service Bus topics are useful if you require message filtering before processing.

 Event hubs are useful to support high volume communications.